 In my mind I picture something like integrated solution which resembles to a great extend mod_security. but with client-side features.
 The server-side of the application is protected by the typical input validation rules, while the client is protect by injecting JavaScript inside each stage, or at least at the login stage, that verifies for client side vulnerabilities, such as the version of the Adobe Reader plugin, etc.

 So again, the server is protect by input validation.
 While the client is protected by JavaScript injected for each stage.
-For example:
+For example, coming back your our case study:

 To summarize, this is how the proposed system should work: